A Story on how NOT to do business.

 Come and learn how NOT to act in business.

-The following story is the central chapter of the book I wrote inspired by a business conference I was invited to give right after meeting engineer Naguib Sawiris.
+The following story is one chapter of the book I wrote inspired by a business conference I was invited to give right after meeting engineer Naguib Sawiris.

 I hope you like it!